 Assessment involves end-of-term written exams and a variety of continuous assessments designed to develop skills for success, including report writing, oral, poster and video presentations, and food formulation exercises.

 Five months PWE in the food industry in third year is an integral part of the degree.
-Students are also encouraged to take a semester abroad and participate on the Agriculture Study Abroad Programme.
+Students are also encouraged to take a trimester abroad and participate on the Agriculture Study Abroad Programme.